ballerina-platform/module-ballerina-websocket/websocket-ballerina/Package.md

 }
 ```

-**onConnect remote method**: As soon as the WebSocket handshake is completed and the connection is established, the `onConnect` remote method is dispatched.
+**onConnect**: As soon as the WebSocket handshake is completed and the connection is established, the `onConnect` remote method is dispatched.

-**onString remote method**: The received text messages are dispatched to this remote method.
+**onString**: The received text messages are dispatched to this remote method.
 This remote method is not applicable for `SyncClient`

-**onBytes remote method**: The received binary messages are dispatched to this remote method.
+**onBytes**: The received binary messages are dispatched to this remote method.
 This remote method is not applicable for `SyncClient`

-**onPing and onPong remote method**: The received ping and pong messages are dispatched to these remote methods respectively.
+**onPing and onPong**: The received ping and pong messages are dispatched to these remote methods respectively.

 **onIdleTimeout**: This remote method is dispatched when the idle timeout is reached.
 The `idleTimeout` has to be configured either in the WebSocket service or the client configuration.